Getting Started with TruUp

 - Timezone: Ensure your timezone matches your accounting system so dates align correctly.

 - QuickBooks accounts: Map your Shopify revenue and return accounts to the correct QuickBooks accounts (Sales, Sales Returns, Shipping, etc.).
-This ensures your CSV exports use the right account names.
+This ensures your exports use the right account names.

-- Alert threshold: Set a dollar amount that triggers discrepancy alerts.
-For example, if you set $500, TruUp will highlight any day or order with a discrepancy over $500.
+- Alert threshold: Set a dollar amount that triggers discrepancy highlighting in the dashboard.
+TruUp highlights any day or order with a discrepancy over your configured threshold.

-Step 6: Export Adjustments to QuickBooks
+Step 6: Sync Adjustments to QuickBooks

 - Journal date